-Sometimes, no matter how much time you spend training your dog with the most exciting treats you can think of, your dog might never be trusted off the lead.
+Lastly, remember that sometimes, no matter how much time you spend training your dog with the most exciting treats you can think of, your dog might never be trusted off the lead.
 Their hearing and sense of smell mean distractions are extremely hard for them to ignore.
 Go with your gut and put the safety of your dog first.
-Your dog can still enjoy their walks on a long training lead!
+By all means, your dog can still enjoy their walks on a long training lead!

 Work, family and social commitments mean that there often aren’t enough hours in the day to give our pets the attention that they deserve.
 Click here to find out how Tailster can put you in contact with hundreds of pet carers in your local area, meaning that you can rest in the knowledge that your pets are being well looked after.